nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043646/README.md

   - work can progress in 5-30 minute intervals - does not feel like work and can switch to something else if it does
 - copying subset of some zet directories to another zettelkasten is the equivalent of copying a vertex induced subgraph
   - links will match up with enrich process
-- tags are already like concept hubs, so it seems silly to make concept hubs for them
+- tags are already like concept hubs, so it seems silly to make concept hubs and tags for things
   - can already query them in that way
+  - the main difference is not being able to write notes on a tag, so if you want to write about it then use concepts instead?
+  - i had not picked one yet so i've been doing both tags and hubs, and querying and using tags seems very reasonable, while concept hubs introduce tons of litter

 ` zet/20221007043646/README.md `